IntelPython/BlackScholes_bench/README.md

 ## Setup

 ### Linux & Mac
-- Run `. activate-conda.sh` to install miniconda on Linux and Mac
+- Run `. activate-conda.sh` to install miniconda on Linux and Mac.
-- Run `make` to build and run native benchmarks
+- Run `make` to build and run native benchmarks.
-  - Run `make mkl` to build and run MKL version
+  - Run `make mkl` to build and run MKL version.
-  - Run `make nomkl` to build and run non-MKL version
+  - Run `make nomkl` to build and run non-MKL version.
-  - Run `make black_scholes_mkl` to only build MKL version
+  - Run `make black_scholes_mkl` to only build MKL version.
-  - Run `make black_scholes` to only build non-MKL version
+  - Run `make black_scholes` to only build non-MKL version.

 ### Windows
-- Download & install Miniconda3 and MSYS2
+- Download & install Miniconda3 and MSYS2.
-- Run bash from MSYS2 and activate miniconda environment
+- Run bash from MSYS2 and activate miniconda environment.
-- Run `./install-conda-envs.sh` to install Python environments
+- Run `./install-conda-envs.sh` to install Python environments.

 ## Usage